 1. The Project and/or the borrower of the CBH Loan is in default of the terms of the CBH Loan; or

-2. Except with respect to loans granted under the CBH 3 Legislation, the Project supported by the CBH Loan has Gross Cash Receipts in any fiscal year that exceed its Gross Cash Expenditures by 105% or more, in which event within 45 days after the end of each Project's fiscal year, the borrower of the CBH Loan shall supply DHCD or the Financial Intermediary with the necessary financial statements needed to determine the amount of payment necessary for the period.
+2. Except with respect to loans granted under the CBH 3 or CBH 4 Legislation, the Project supported by the CBH Loan has Gross Cash Receipts in any fiscal year that exceed its Gross Cash Expenditures by 105% or more, in which event within 45 days after the end of each Project's fiscal year, the borrower of the CBH Loan shall supply DHCD or the Financial Intermediary with the necessary financial statements needed to determine the amount of payment necessary for the period.
 All amounts paid pursuant to 760 CMR 60.04 shall be applied to the outstanding principal balance.

 (f) Land Use Restriction.
 The Developer of the Eligible Project shall execute and record at the applicable Registry of Deeds (and/or Registry District of the Land Court) a Land Use Restriction.
 If the Developer is not the owner of the real property on which the Eligible Project is located, the owner shall also execute (or, in the discretion of DHCD or the Financial Intermediary, acknowledge and accept) the Land Use Restriction.
 The Land Use Restriction shall only be released: